Uniform Mordell-Lang Plus Bogomolov: Introduction

 \end{remark}

-The proof of Theorem \ref{uniform_poonen} is based on Vojta's method, which has a dichotomy of large and small points.
-For the small points, we use a result of our previous work \cite{GGK} on the uniform Mordell-Lang conjecture, joint with Gao and K\"uhne.
+The proof of Theorem \ref{uniform_poonen} is based on Vojta's method, which has a dichotomy of large and small points in terms of their N\'eron--Tate heights.
+For the small points, we invoke a result of our previous work \cite{GGK} joint with Gao and K\"uhne, on a version of the uniform Bogomolov conjecture called the \emph{New Gap Principle}; see \S\ref{section_small_points}.
 The main part of this paper is to generalize the work of R\'emond \cite{remond-decompte, remond-inegalite} and David-Philippon \cite{DP07} on the large points to allow an extra $\epsilon$-neighborhood.
 Many ideas in the proof are borrowed from their work.

+Remark that our proof is different from the proofs of Poonen and Zhang.
+Their proofs assume the Mordellic part (the case when $\Gamma$ is finitely generated) of the Mordell--Lang conjecture, dive into the proof of the Bogomolov conjecture and argue by contradiction using a more careful analysis of the equidistribution of almost division points (see \cite[Theorem 1.1]{Zhang00}).
+It seems impossible to derive a uniform result from their approach.
+Our proof is closer to the approach of R\'emond \cite{Remond:MLpB}, in which he establishes the Mordell--Lang plus Bogomolov for semiabelian varieties without assuming equidistribution.
+Needless to say, the uniformity requires a more careful treatment.

-Theorem \ref{uniform_poonen} self-improves to a seemingly stronger version, in the flavor of Theorem \ref{poonen}, as follows, which is shown in \S6. {\begin{manualtheorem}{1.2'} For any integral subvariety $X\subseteq A$, there exist positive constants $\epsilon=\epsilon(g,d)$ and $c=c(g,d)$ such that for any finitely generated subgroup $\Gamma\leq A(\bar\QQ)$ of rank $\rho$, the set $X\cap\Gamma_\epsilon'$ is contained in the union of at most $c^{1+\rho}$ many cosets in $X$. \end{manualtheorem}}
+Theorem \ref{uniform_poonen} can be improved to a slightly stronger version, in the flavor of Theorem \ref{poonen}, as follows, which is shown in \S\ref{section_finiteness_of_cosets}. {\begin{manualtheorem}{1.2'} There exist positive constants $\epsilon=\epsilon(g,d)$ and $c=c(g,d)$ with the following property.
+For any abelian variety $(A,L)$, any integral subvariety $X\subseteq A$, and any finitely generated subgroup $\Gamma\leq A(\bar\QQ)$ of rank $\rho$, the intersection $X(\bar\QQ)\cap\Gamma_\epsilon'$ is contained in the set of $\bar\QQ$-points of a union of at most $c^{1+\rho}$ many cosets in $X$. \end{manualtheorem}} Note that Theorem \ref{uniform_poonen2} encompasses both the uniform Mordell--Lang conjecture and the uniform Bogomolov conjecture proved in \cite{GGK}, but it does not follow directly from them.